edrlab/qualebook/content/English/about/_index.md

       label: ""
       link: ""

-  - title: "Sous quelle licence est plmacé le contenu de ce site ?"
+  - title: "Under what license is the content of this site licensed? ?"
     image: "/images/service-3.png"
     content: ""
     bulletpoints: